nithin-seenivasan/project-report-supersaiyan/README.md

 # Sprint Reports for Supersaiyans
-This repo will house the weekly Sprint reports.
+This repo houses the weekly Sprint reports.
+It was hosted in Heroku.

 # Instructions
 The report is in HTML format.
 Please download the main HTML file and the images folder, in order to see the complete report.

-The latest version of the report will be live at: https://supersaiyan-report.herokuapp.com/